Facial Recognition Technology: A Principled Approach for a Better Future

 The tech companies involved with facial recognition technologies must adopt new learning methods and consider listening to external sources and make corrections whenever necessary.
 The external sources can include a variety of academics, privacy, and human rights groups that are focused on issues involving facial recognition technologies.

-There needs to be a principled approach to the development of facial recognition technologies.
-The elected government should adequately assess and evaluate the technologies in question and reach a proper conclusion as to what changes and laws must be made to the technology to avoid mass scale ramifications.
+There needs to be a principled approach to the development of Facial Recognition Technology.
+The elected government should adequately assess and evaluate the technologies in question and reach a proper conclusion as to what changes and laws must be made to the technology to avoid mass-scale ramifications.
 The privacy of the people must be the top priority of the companies and not the commercial success.
 The government is in place to ensure that the companies are regulated, and people’s democratic freedom is protected.